 Michael Mulgrew is the fifth president of the United Federation of Teachers, which represents nearly 200,000 New York City public schools educators and school-related professionals, as well as child care providers, nurses, adult education instructors, retired members and other titles and organizations.
-He has been president since July 2009.
+Re-elected to his fifth full term in spring 2022, he has been president since July 2009.

 Mike Sill is the UFT’s assistant secretary and also serves as the director of personnel, payroll and special projects.
 Elected to office in 2019, he is serving his first term.
 Mike received his bachelor’s degree in English from Northeastern University and his master’s in teaching from Pace University.